 This course focuses on the methods and materials necessary to teach secondary business courses.
 Teacher candidates will plan teaching and learning experiences based on the unique needs of middle and high school learners.
 Teacher candidates will learn to apply various instructional strategies and principles of assessment to improve student learning in the secondary classroom.
-(Fall Semester)
+(Fall Semester) Prerequisites: ENG 101; Minimum of 21 semester hours of business content, ED 420 Content Area Literacy, ED 332 Instructional Design & Differentiation in Secondary Schools, ED 395 Practicum 1, and Initial Admission to Student Teaching

-ED 412 Methods, Management, and Assessment of English/Language Arts in Secondary Schools credits
+ED 412 Methods, Management, and Assessment of English/Language Arts in Secondary Schools Requisite: Concurrent enrollment in ED 495 Practicum 2